dorbellprod/gapp/README.md

 # Goofy App
 Goofy App is a goofy command line substitute for Twitter that I made for myself.
-It is __not__ a proper Twitter client.
+It is __not__ a proper Twitter client, in that it requires API setup and does not support many standard features.
+It's just a goofy app.
 ## Features
 Users may Tweet text, optionally with media.
 Additionally, users may use Goofy App to announce YouTube videos, as well as YouTube and Twitch livestreams.
+## Known Issues
+- ANSI escape codes don't work on Windows.
+Whoops.

 ## Setup
 ### Dependencies